uQr/cordova-docs/articles/develop-apps/alm-cordova.md

                   <p>Yes</p>
                 </td>
                 <td>
-                  <p>See <a href="https://github.com/Microsoft/cordova-docs/blob/master/tutorial-team-build/TFS2015.md">Using Tools for Apache Cordova Apps with Visual Studio Online and Team Foundation Services 2015</a> (Github).
-Also see <a href="http://listofsoftwareontfshostedbuildserver.azurewebsites.net/">http://listofsoftwareontfshostedbuildserver.azurewebsites.net/</a> for the list of software installed on the hosted controller.</p>
+                  <p>See <a href="http://go.microsoft.com/fwlink/?LinkID=691186">Using Tools for Apache Cordova Apps with VSO and TFS 2015</a>.
+Also see <a href="http://listofsoftwareontfshostedbuildserver.azurewebsites.net/">Software on the Hosted Build Server</a> for the list of software installed on the hosted controller.</p>
                 </td>
               </tr>
               <tr>